relaymesh/githook/README.md

 **Architecture Overview:**

-Githooks consists of two main components:
+githook consists of two main components:
 1. **Server**: Receives webhooks, validates signatures, evaluates rules, and publishes events to message brokers
 2. **Worker SDK**: Consumes events from brokers with provider-aware API clients pre-configured and ready to use